Northrepps: History

 2 mills and 1 church, at 18 acre.
 Value always 10s.
 The listing of the mills confirms the central role of farming in the community.
 In the Domesday Book the size of woodland was normally given as the number of swine a wood could support, in this case pannage for 5 swine.

 19th century

 By 1881 records show that the parish was owned by three landlords.
-John Henry Gurney Sr was the principal owner, Lord Suffield was lord of the manor and Samuel Hoare, Lord Templewood was the third.
+John Henry Gurney Sr was the principal owner, Lord Suffield was lord of the manor and Sir Samuel Hoare was the third.
 The manor of Northrepps therefore seems to have been governed by the Suffield family from 18th-century Gunton Hall in the parish of Hanworth, 5 km south of Northrepps village.
 Gurney, who was the principal landowner, was at that time resident at Northrepps Hall, not actually a hall or manor house but a converted farmhouse with a largely 19th-century exterior.
 The Hall is now a Grade II listed building.